 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your BA degree in human services online at SNHU include:

-According to the U.S. Bureau of Labor Statistics, the demand for social and community service managers is projected to increase by 21 percent through 2022.
-This is due in large part to our aging population and the increased demand for substance abuse treatment and mental health and health-related services.
+According to the U.S. Bureau of Labor Statistics, the demand for social and community service managers is projected to increase by 16% through 2026.* This is due in large part to our aging population and the increased demand for substance abuse treatment and mental health and health-related services.

 Human services professionals work in community, residential care or institutional settings.
 You may find yourself providing direct services such as leading a group, organizing an activity, or counseling or advocating for those struggling with mental illness, substance abuse, domestic violence and health conditions.
 You may handle administrative support tasks, too.
 Job titles include:

 Earning an online human services degree is also an excellent segue to a master's degree in human services, social work, psychology, sociology, public health, public administration and related degrees.

 In the online BA in Human Services program with a concentration in child and family services, you'll practice and apply what you learn so you have the confidence and proficiencies to become a human services professional.
 Major courses cover assessment, evaluating client outcomes, advocating for policy change, developing a care plan and finding a career in human services.
 Concentration courses provide an in-depth look at child cognitive development, family and community systems, impact of trauma on children and families, and ethics and laws in child welfare.

 The bachelor's in human services requires the completion of a capstone experience.
 The capstone will challenge you to demonstrate how your new skills can be applied in a real-world setting.

 SNHU's bachelor's in child and family services program includes: